 Faculty Highlights: Recent Awards and Grants

-Professors across Drexel University continued to advance scholarly research and make significant academic and professional contributions.
-This update offers a snapshot of activity from the last term, courtesy of the Office of the Provost.
+Last term, Drexel University professors were recognized for their scholarly research and prolific academic and professional contributions.
+This update offers a snapshot of activity courtesy of the Office of the Provost.

 Major Gifts, Honors & Recognition